 ?
 Ensure your call to action is clear and prominent and that your users know exactly what they are to do.

 ?
 Make sure your message is easily scannable as users will not spend time reading every word.

 ?
 Always include an unsubscribe link in the footer of all your emails.

-So now you have designed an email to be proud off and your links are in place, now you have to ensure that you are redirecting your users to a high quality landing page and hopefully let users complete the journey by purchasing your products, services or other goal you have set for yourself.
+So now you have designed an email to be proud off and your links are in place, now you have to ensure that you are redirecting your users to a high-quality landing page and hopefully let users complete the journey by purchasing your products, services or other goals you have set for yourself.

 ?
 All your email campaigns should have a unique landing page.

 ?
 Use highly relevant content on your landing page.